Are you looking for the best essential oils for adrenal fatigue recovery?

 If you notice the test patch becoming red, itchy, swollen, or having any sensitivity, wash immediately and discontinue to use!

-*Some oils can increase photosensitivity (meaning you should not use them when you will be out in the sun).
+*Some oils can increase photosensitivity (meaning you should not use them when you will be out in direct sunlight).
 A few oils that can cause phototoxicity or photosensitive reactions can include bergamot, grapefruit, lemon, lime, bitter orange, and cumin.

 Use caution when using oils and then going out into the sunlight!